 Vijay (Guru Dutt) is an unsuccessful poet whose works are not taken seriously by publishers or his brothers, who sell his poems as waste paper.
 Unable to bear their taunting at him being a good for nothing, he stays away from home often out on the streets.
 He encounters a prostitute on the streets, Gulabo (Waheeda Rehman), enamoured of his poetry and who falls in love with him.
 He also encounters his ex-girlfriend, Meena (Mala Sinha), from college and finds out that she is married to a big publisher, Mr Ghosh (Rehman), for financial security and who hires him as a servant to find out more about him and Meena.
 A dead beggar to whom Vijay gave his coat and whom he tries to save unsuccessfully from the path of a running train is mistaken for Vijay.
 Gulabo goes to Ghosh and gets his poems published.
 Ghosh does so feeling he can exploit the poems and make a killing.
 But Vijay is alive and in hospital after the train mishap.
 Ghosh and Shyam, Vijay’s close friend, refuse to recognise him and he is committed to a mental asylum since he insisits he is Vijay and is thought to be mad.
 Vijay’s brothers too are bought off by Ghosh not to recognize him and a memorial is held for the dead poet.
 Vijay with the help of his friend, Abdul Sattar (Johhnny Walker), escapes from the mental asylum and reaches the memorial service where he denounces this corrupt and materialistic world.
 Seeing that Vijay alive, his friend and brothers take side with a rival publisher for more money and declare this is indeed Vijay.
 At a function to honour him, Vijay sick of all the hypocrisy in the world around him declares he is not Vijay and leaves with Gulabo to start a new life.

-The music by SD Burman is extraordinary as is the rendering of the songs.
-Each of the songs is masterfully composed.
-The film is a triumph for all three playback singers.
+The music by SD Burman is extraordinary allowing Sahir’s poetry to flower.
+Sadly, it was their last collaboration and the two would never work together again.
+Each of the songs is masterfully composed and the film is a triumph for all three playback singers.
 Jinhe Naaz Hai Hind and Yeh Duniya Agar Mil Bhi Jaaye prove what a fine and versatile singer Mohammed Rafi was.
 He renders them as effectively as the lighter Sar Jo Tera Chakraye.
 Geeta Dutt is absolutely magical in Aaj Sajan Mohe Ang Laga Lo and Jaane Kya Tune Kahi, naming both in her list of her ten favourite songs.
 Hemant Kumar has never sounded better than in Jaane Woh Kaise Log The Jinke.
 Sadly, a beautiful Geeta Dutt solo, Rut Phire Par Din Hamare was removed from the film about a week after it had released.
 Guru Dutt himself is in fine form picturizing the songs brilliantly.
 The background music helps to create the necessary atmosphere for a number of individual scenes.
 The Mala Sinha character has her own signature tune or motif – a simple yet haunting melody played on the harmonica by RD Burman.
-Whenever the poet sees her, the tune is played representing for him the love he has lost.
+Whenever the poet sees her, the tune is played – representing for him the love he has lost.

 Interestingly, Pyaasa has that rare element in a Guru Dutt film.
 A song treated like a fantasy.
 An idyllic daydream of the hero.
 The song Hum Aapki Aankhon Mein is picturised amongst clouds as the heroine descends from the moon.
 It is said that Guru Dutt picturised it in such a manner just to get back at the distributors who felt that an ‘item’ was needed.
 So he provided them with one!
 Another weak moment in the film is when Johnny Walker sings Sar Jo Tera Chakraye at the mental asylum to distract the guards so Guru Dutt can escape.
 It is too ‘filmi’ a moment that sticks out like a sore thumb in this otherwise flalwless film.

 Special mention has to made of VK Murthy’s evocative cinematography.
 It is easily amongst the best black and white camerawork done in the history of Hindi cinema with extremely brilliant use of light and shade.
-Biren Naug’s Art Direction has to be lauded, in particular, for the creation of the red light area of Calcutta.
+The film makes use of dynamic tracking shots and effective close-ups of characters in their more emotional/introspective moments.
+Biren Naug’s art direction has to be lauded, in particular, for the creation of the red light area of Calcutta.
 In fact, Guru Dutt did try to film on location in Calcutta but could not due to crowd troubles and so filmed it in Mumbai.